 424. Fitness Testing and Prescription.
 Credit 3 hours.
-Prerequisites: Kinesiology 392/393.
+Prerequisites: Kinesiology 392.
 A presentation of the basic techniques in exercise testing and prescription.
 Includes information pertinent for Health Fitness Instructor certification by the American College of Sports Medicine.
+Two hours of lecture and two hours of laboratory each week.

 431. Measurement and Evaluation.
 Credit 3 hours.
-Prerequisites: Junior Standing or permission of the Department Head.
+Prerequisites: Junior Standing and EDUC 201 or 203 or permission of the Department Head.
 Terminology and evaluation procedures appropriate to health and physical education.
 Special attention to applications of the criterion-referenced evaluation model to tests, ratings and grading procedures.

 434. Clinical Aspects of Exercise Testing and Prescription.
 Credit 3 hours.
-Prerequisite: Kinesiology 392/393, Junior standing, or permission of Department Head.
+Prerequisite: Kinesiology 392, Junior standing, or permission of Department Head.
 Selection and implementation of tests for health-related fitness levels in a variety of populations.
 Includes methods for designing and administering exercise programs for people with special medical conditions.
+Two hours of lecture and two hours of laboratory each week.